Venustrapflyyy/mini-project/README.md

-This repository contains code and documentation for hosting a java application on a three-tier infrastructure created by terraform, on AWS
+This repository contains code and documentation for hosting a java application on infrastructure created by terraform, on AWS